dlam022/RPG-Project/README.md

  > This project is interesting to us because we all grew up playing and enjoying games but never had the chance to actually make one ourselves.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description
- >   The language we will be using is C++.
+ >   The language we will be using is C++ and C#.
- >   The tools we will be using is Git and Github.
+ >   The tools we will be using is Git, Github, and Unity.

 > * What will be the input/output of your project?
 What are the features that the project provides?
 > Our project will feature audio of the game world, a world exploration, combat system.